How to manage cash flow with corporate credit cards?

 As accounting and bookkeeping are essential to any business, it’s important that you make sure you stay on top of all your accounting information.
 Managing your cash flow will feel like an impossible task if your accounting and bookkeeping aren’t updated.

-The best way to manage cash flow, with corporate cards or otherwise, is to ensure that you are keeping track of your cash flow every month.
+The best way to manage cash flow, with corporate cards or otherwise, is to ensure that you are tracking your cash flow every month.
 Make use of cash flow statements to do this.

 You want to identify both your existing and upcoming expenses.
 It’s likely that you will have some amount pending in accounts payable, which you need to take into account when you’re trying to manage your cash flow.